apoirrier/CTFs-writeups/TAMUCTF2020/Crypto/Eternal Game.md

 ## Description

 > No one has ever won my game except me!

-We can connect to the game with netcat.
+>
+> nc challenges.tamuctf.com 8812

 The source code of the game is given:
 ```python
 from collections import defaultdict
 import random